rotdrop/nextcloud-app-pdf-downloader/README.md

 - optionally places a "Folder PAGE/MAX_PAGES" label to top of each page
 - finally presents the generated PDF as download

+## Compatibility
+The app currently requires PHP >= 8.0.
+It should be usable with Nextcloud v23 and probably also with v24.

 ## Working Conversions

 ### Builtin Converters